deadoceans/deadoceans.github.io/_posts/2020-11-09-thoughts-on-stalker-soc.md

 ---
 layout: post
-title: S.T.A.L.K.E.R.
+title: Thoughts on S.T.A.L.K.E.R.
 Shadow of Chernobyl
 ---

 The atmosphere of this thing.
 It's like nothing I have experienced before in a video game.